magicsoup-io/gatsby-starter-magicsoup/src/data/pages/README.md

 ---
 # gatsby-starter-magicsoup

 The GatsbyJS Starter with our react component library soup. - Just add some water!
+See [demo](https://gatsby.magicsoup.io)

 ## Quick start